openshift/enhancements/enhancements/cloud-integration/aws/aws-sts-support.md

 For each `CredentialsRequest` the user will need to manually create the relevant Secret and role Users will have to manually provision the IAM roles, policies, and Secrets for each `CredentialsRequest`.
 This process will also require the name of the `ServiceAccount` that the pod consuming the credentials uses, which is typically created by the operator itself.
 However, we do not presently have the `ServiceAccount` name modeled in the `CredentialsRequest` API, and would like to defer doing this until we have more real world data and experience before making a permanent API commitment.
 As such, credentials will be documented as a list policy permissions, service account names, and target secrets, which the user will have to iterate:

-  1. Create an IAM Role with no policy attached, tagged with `kubernetes.io/cluster/[infraid]=owned` so it can be cleaned up on deprovision. (type = web identity, identity provider created by the admin manually)
+  1. Create an IAM Role with no policy attached, type = web identity, identity provider created by the admin manually.
+    1. If the role will not be shared across multiple clusters and should be removed when the cluster is deprovisioned, tag it with `kubernetes.io/cluster/[infraid]=owned`.
+    1. Note that openshift-install destroy cluster will not cleanup the OIDC provider itself today.
   1. Attach an in-line policy to the role which matches the permissions in the `CredentialsRequest` or documentation.
   1. Ensure the trust relationship for the Role points to the cluster’s AWS IAM OIDC ARN with conditions to limit which `ServiceAccount` can assume this role.
      ```json